Diebrate/Diebrate.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a final year PhD student at the department of statistical sciences at University of Toronto.
+My research interests include optimal transport, stochastic differential equations and machine learning (e.g., generative modelling).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.